Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 ![Tree functionality with context menu and drag n drop](images/generator_tree.png "Tree functionality with context menu and drag n drop")

 * **standardFields** - A boolean specifying whether the standard fields extension is used or not.
 If set to `true` the entity will get four additional fields for storing the id of the user who created the item (`createdBy` join to `UserEntity`), the id of the user who did the last update (`updatedBy` join to `UserEntity`), as well as the creation and update dates (`createdDate` and `updatedDate`).
 This information will be included on [display](#display-action) and [edit](#edit-action) actions.
+* **uiHooksProvider** - Allows to specify whether a [UI hooks provider](https://github.com/zikula/core/tree/master/src/docs/Hooks) should be generated for the application.
+Default value is `DISABLED`.
+Allowed values are explained [here](#hook-provider-mode).
+This has no effect for Zikula 1.4 and is only supported for 1.5+.
 * **workflow** - The workflow which is applied to this entity.
 The default value is `NONE`.
 See [workflow types](#entity-workflow-type) for more information.

 An entity has the following references in addition to the common [data object](#data-object) settings: